Cookies and Cream Cookies

 overhead shot of cookies in a bowl.

-And they are so soft and chewy with chunks of Oreos in every bite – the perfect companion for a cup of coffee, hot chocolate, or a cold glass of milk.
+And these cookies and cream cookies are so soft and chewy, with chunks of Oreos in every bite – the perfect companion for a cup of coffee, hot chocolate, or a cold glass of milk.

-The recipe makes 18 cookies you can bake all in the same go or, and this is what I do, freeze the cookie dough balls to bake later.
-The cookie monster in me can’t handle a whole lot of fresh-baked cookies on hand, so baking them in smaller batches helps in the impulse control department.
+The recipe makes 18 cookies you can bake all in the same go or (and this is what I do), freeze the cookie dough balls to bake later.
+The cookie monster in me can’t handle many fresh-baked cookies on hand, so baking them in smaller batches helps in the impulse control department.
 Not to mention, there’s nothing better than a fresh-baked cookie on demand.

 Ingredients